Notre Dame High School (Clarksburg, West Virginia)

 Notre Dame High School is a private, Roman Catholic high school in Clarksburg, West Virginia.
 It is part of the Roman Catholic Diocese of Wheeling-Charleston.

 Background

 Notre Dame traces it roots to St. Joseph Academy, an all-girls school founded in 1866.
 St. Mary's opened in 1914 as a boys' preparatory school.
 In 1928, both schools consolidated.
 St. Mary's became a grade school in 1955 and Notre Dame High School opened its doors that same year.

 Academics

 Notre Dame currently offers over 10 Advanced Placement courses.
-It has a 100% graduation rate with 98% pursuing higher education.
-Dr. Carroll Kelly Morrison has been the principal for fourteen years.
-Before that Carroll was a cheerleading coach, guidance counselor, and originally, a math teacher.

 Athletics

-Former West Virginia University player Jarrod West is the current high school boys' basketball coach.
-They compete in the Single A division of West Virginia High School athletics.
+Former West Virginia University player Jarrod West was the high school boys' basketball coach from 2004-2025.